gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy glanced toward the antenna at the stern.
-"Now that they know where we are, is it aright if I send her folks a message?
+"Now that they know where we are, is it aright if I send der folks a message?
 They gotta be worried fierce."

 Wales shrugged again.